danielfdickinson/hugo-oldnew-mashup/exampleSite/content/siteentry/accessibility.md

 ## If You Find A Barrier to Accessibility

-Please do not hesitate to <a href="{{ "/siteentry/contactform" | relURL }}">contact the site operator</a> in the event you find some barrier to accessibility on this site.
+Please do not hesitate to [contact the site operator](/siteentry/contactform) in the event you find some barrier to accessibility on this site.
 The site operator strives to keep the site accessible.